 Considering tunnel designs where the air velocity profile is across the vial transfer belt, the velocity is directly proportional to temperature, therefore vital quality-wise in minimizing the temperature variation during the thermic process.
 Tunnels with uniform control of air velocity across the transfer belt have healthier process control and batch homogeneity.

 The main focus must be patient safety when producing injectable products.
-The drug manufacturing and packaging process is multifaceted, however the industry has made noteworthy advancements in the reduction of product contamination risk.
+The drug manufacturing and packaging process are multifaceted, however, the industry has made noteworthy advancements in the reduction of product contamination risk.

 Automation is easily justified for large-scale production processes.
 The smaller batches generally have been produced with manual processes and are susceptible to contamination risk.
 Personnel is the most common source of particles and contamination in an aseptic process and automation has greatly reduced the contamination risk here.